-Table 1: Estimated Incidence of PML Stratified by Risk
+States Incidence of PML Stratified by Risk Factor

 |No Prior Immunosuppressant Use||Prior Immunosuppressant Use|

-PML data and Tysabri use data as of September 1, 2011.
+postmarketing PML data as of September 3, 2013, and TYSABRI use data as of

 Ordinarily, patients receiving chronic immunosuppressant or immunomodulatory therapy or who have systemic medical conditions resulting in significantly compromised immune system function should not be treated with TYSABRI.